Nilagang Buto Buto ng Baka in Pressure Cooker -An Easy Time Saving Nilagang Baka for Busy Families

 As the tough cuts slowly simmer, their collagen and elastin fibers break down, releasing gelatin and amino acids that thicken and enrich the stock.
 Choose beef ribs, short ribs, brisket or cross-cut chuck roast for the deepest, most intense beefy flavor.

 b) Vegetables: The soup is generously filled with an assortment of fresh vegetables, such as potatoes, corn on the cob, saba bananas, green beans, and cabbage.
-These vegetables add both texture and nutritional value to the dish.
+These vegetables add both flavor, texture and nutritional value to the dish.

 •Cabbage – The mild taste of cabbage pairs perfectly with the robust beef flavors.
 I like to add wedges of green cabbage towards the end of cooking so they remain crisp-tender.
 You may replace this with pechay.
+Perfect for your condiment of patis and calamansi later!

 •String beans or Baguio beans- Local sitaw or Baguio beans add a pop of color and texture to Nilagang baka.
 I like to add them after the potatoes to ensure they’re tender but still have some bite.
+My mom prefers them soft and it can be a bit chewy for elders so be mindful of this when cooking your nilagang baka.

 •Carrots – Slivers of orange carrot bring vibrancy and natural sweetness to the stew.
 They also tend to cook slightly faster, so watch them carefully.
+The Tagalog version doesn’t have carrots so it;s your choice if you;re gonna put them.
+Some people don;t like them because it makes the Nilagang baka a bit sweetish.

 •Corn – Whether fresh cob or kernel corn, a few pieces add a juicy, summery touch to offset the richness of the beef and broth.

-•Leafy greens – Spinach, kangkong, or chili leaves may be added as well.
+•Leafy greens – Pechay, spinach, kangkong, or chili leaves may be added as well.
 They wilt down within minutes, absorbing the smoky, beefy flavor of the broth.
 I add them right at the end just to wilts the greens.
 These are not traditional but it doesn’t alter the taste in any way.

 c) Peppercorns: Whole black peppercorns infuse the broth with a mild heat, enhancing the overall taste of the soup.